se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

 Time-triggered sender
 """""""""""""""""""""

-A time-triggered software component is derived from ``core::base::TimeTriggeredConferenceClientModule``, provided in ``<opendavinci/odcore/base/module/TimeTriggeredConferenceClientModule.h>`` to realize the sending functionality.
+A time-triggered software component is derived from ``odcore::base::TimeTriggeredConferenceClientModule``, provided in ``<opendavinci/odcore/base/module/TimeTriggeredConferenceClientModule.h>`` to realize the sending functionality.